Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 • Morbid end-of-life planning

-• Creating perfect systems
+• Building perfect systems

 • Adding to your to-do list